Mirror Construction for Nakajima Quiver Varieties: Abstract

 \section{Abstract}

 In this paper, we construct the ADHM quiver representations and the corresponding sheaves as the mirror objects of formal deformations of the framed immersed Lagrangian sphere decorated with flat bundles.
-More generally, framed double quivers of Nakajima are constructed as localized mirrors of framed Lagrangian immersions in dimension two.
-This produces a localized mirror functor to the dg category of modules over the framed preprojective algebra.
+More generally, we construct Nakajima quiver varieties as localized mirrors of framed nodal unions of Lagrangian spheres in dimension two.
+This produces a mirror functor from the Fukaya category of a framed plumbing of surfaces to the dg category of complexes of bundles over the corresponding Nakajima quiver varieties.

 For affine ADE quivers in specific multiplicities, the corresponding (unframed) Lagrangian immersions are homological tori, whose moduli of stable deformations are asymptotically locally Euclidean (ALE) spaces.
 We show that framed stable Lagrangian branes are transformed into monadic complexes of framed torsion-free sheaves over the ALE spaces.